 Osijek or Vukovar - Zagreb.
 This morning kicks off with a city tour of Osjiek, the largest city in Eastern Croatia.
 Settled on the banks of the Drava River, the tour will take us past the neo-gothic style Co-cathedral and the Tvrdja (Old Fort).

 We will begin our journey towards Zagreb, with a drive past the city of Djakovo, where we can admire its beautiful skyline.
 Djakovo is known for the two red-brick towers that make up St. Peter's Cathedral.
-Next stop will be the Ethno Village of Stara Kapela, where we will stop for an included meal, filled with local flavors.
+Next stop will be the Ethno Village of Stara Kapela, where we will stop for an included meal, filled with local flavours.

 In the afternoon, we will make it to Zagreb for a guided tour.
 Zagreb is the capital of Croatia, and there are an abundance of restaurants, bars, cafes, entertainment venues and shopping areas for you to enjoy!